starcitizen-lug/knowledge-base/wiki/Common-Issues-and-Solutions.md

 #### Game hangs at splash screen or black/transparent window after clicking 'Launch'
 - Try changing to a different DXVK version in the Lutris settings.
 Alternate DXVKs can be quickly installed using our [LUG Helper](https://github.com/starcitizen-lug/lug-helper).
-- Nvidia users, check our [news](Home#news) for gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.
+- Nvidia users, check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) for gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.
 - DXVK installation instructions are available on our wiki [here](Performance-Tuning#dxvk-async).